Sokratis curses Arsenal’s VAR luck after seeing Aubameyang sent off at Palace | Goal.com

 Arsenal are set to play host to surprise package Sheffield United next weekend, before then facing old adversaries Chelsea at Stamford Bridge on January 21.

-They also have a visit to Burnley to take in before Aubameyang will come back into contention.
+They also have a visit to Bournemouth in the FA Cup to take in before Aubameyang will come back into contention.